 2. Which Third Party standard?

 The Leadership in Energy and Environmental Design (LEED) rating systems from the US Green Building Council, a non-profit organization, is the most common rating system incorporated into green regulations.
 Energy Star, a government sponsored system, is also common.

 Some regulations, in an attempt to be neutral, state that projects need to meet LEED "or equivalent" standard.
-Which standard is equivalent to LEED may be difficult to determine.
-NAHB Green applies to residential projects only, and Green Globes, while licensed to a non-profit organization, is owned by Jones Lang Lasalle, a real estate money management and services firm.
-According to their website:
+Which standard is equivalent to LEED may be difficult to determine, but NAHB Green and Green Globes are the likeliest candidates.
+Nonetheless, LEED is still the baseline against which the other standards are measured, so LEED becomes the de facto standard.